Is it true that chocolate and sweets stimulate acne?

 Read on the topic:

-1. Webmd.
+1. WebMD.
 Foods for Healthy, Supple Skin

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: